cysouw/diathesis/text/c03_summaryDia.md

 ## German names for German grammar

-Among all the diatheses that are distinguished in this survey there are many that only occur in very specific situations or might otherwise be considered to be exceptions or incidental instances.
-In contrast, there are also very many diatheses that are highly frequent and can be used with very many different verbs.
-Those major diatheses, that are of central importance to the grammatical structure of German, will be summarised in this chapter.
+Among all the more than 250 diatheses that are distinguished in this survey there are some major ones that are frequently attested and can be used with very many different verbs, and there are some that only occur in very specific situations or might otherwise be considered to be exceptions or incidental instances.
+The major diatheses, that are of central importance to the grammatical structure of German, will be summarised in this chapter.
 Such a summary would normally be presented at the end of a book, but because of the often long-winding data-driven details of the subsequent descriptive chapters, I decided to present this summary here at the end of the introductory deliberations.
 Take it as a quick appetiser of things to come, with ample links to the actual discussion in later chapters.
+This chapter also provides a sketch of how diathesis could be approached in practical grammars of the German language.

 To reiterate the basic premise of this book: in the chapters [-@sec:case] to [-@sec:zuminfinitive] I aim to present a complete list of all coherent, and thus monoclausal, clause structures in German (cf. [@sec:intro-coherence] on defining monoclausality).
-All in all, in those chapters there are 250+ separate sub-subsections that describe (often minor) variations of monoclausal structures.
+All in all, in those chapters there are more than 250 separate sub-subsections that describe (often minor) variations of monoclausal structures.
 This diversity is condensed into about 120 major clause alternations as summarised here.
 Of those, about 80 are diatheses (i.e. clause alternations with role-remapping, discussed in this chapter), while only about 40 are epitheses (i.e. clause alternations without any change in role marking, discussed in the next chapter).
 So, diathesis ('voice marking') is a much more diverse grammatical phenomenon than epithesis ('tense-aspect-mood' marking).
 All these counts should be taken with some leeway, because a lot depends on individual decisions about splitting or lumping structures into groups (e.g. how many *lassen+Infinitiv* constructions are counted separately, cf [@sec:infinitive-guises-of-lassen]).
-Although the analysis of German clause alternations might look cleaner when lumping structures into larger groups, the diversity is actually not reduced then, only hidden at the cost of larger within-group complexity.
+Although the analysis of German clause alternations might look cleaner when lumping structures into larger groups, that would not reduce the attested diversity, it would only hide the variation at the cost of larger within-group complexity.

-Besides providing a basic summary, I also propose German names (sometimes based on Latin terms) for all 120 major derived monoclausal sentence structures.
+Besides providing a basic summary, I also propose German names (sometimes based on Latinate terms) for all 120 major derived monoclausal sentence structures.
 Using suitable names is a central aspect of (scientific) communication.
 In grammar, names are like instruments that allow us to abstract away from individual details and manipulate classes of utterances that show a specific abstract structure.
 However, naming is hard and can also lead to miscommunication.
 When re-using available terminology, the terms are easily recognised and remembered, but they carry the weight of history.
 Even when detailed definitions are given (as I have tried to do throughout this book), unintended interpretations of previous usage inevitably seep through.
 In contrast, inventing new names introduces more precision, but the downside is often cumbersome terms that are difficult to remember.

 In naming diatheses in this book I have tried to strike a balance between precise naming and good readability.
 For the English names in the detailed discussions in the coming chapters, I have decided in favour or precision.
 Each phenomenon is newly named with often long descriptive and unique names.
 In contrast, for the German names in this chapter I try to reuse available terminology as much as possible.
 When necessary, I propose new names that attempt to evoke a functional description like *Reziprokativ* or *Erlebnispassiv*.
 However, the semantic characterisation has not been the main focus of this book, so it might become necessary to rename diatheses in the future once more detailed investigations have been performed.
 In some cases I have not been able to find a suitable semantic characterisation.
 For those diatheses I have resorted to using formal characteristics in the name, always written as separate words, like *Reflexiv Erlebnispassiv*

-#### Classification of diathesis {.unnumbered}

-In this chapter, the diatheses are organised in sections according to the macro-role remapping patterns as introduced in [@sec:intro-naming].
+In this chapter, the diatheses are organised in sections according to the grammatical macro-role remapping patterns as introduced in [@sec:intro-naming].
 The different diatheses in each section are thus functionally highly similar, but they are structurally different.
 Inversely, there are various diatheses that structurally highly similar, but are nonetheless repeated in separate sections under different names.
 This is necessary because superficially identical diathesis can have rather different structural repercussions depending on the verb to which it is applied.
 This happens for examples with the *sein+Partizip* or the *lassen+sich+Infinitiv* constructions.

-Before diving into the daunting diversity of German diathesis, a short note on German names for different clause types is in order (see [@tbl:clause-types]).
+Before diving into the daunting diversity of German diathesis, a short note on German names for different clause types is in order (summarised in [@tbl:clause-types]).
 The distinction between sentence (German: ~~Satz~~) and clause (German: ~~Teilsatz~~) is customary made in the German grammatical literature when a precise description is needed.
 However, the term *Satz* is often used as a shorthand for both.
 Subdividing clauses, there is of course a basic distinction between main clause (German: ~~Hauptsatz~~, more precise would be ~~Selbständiger Teilsatz~~) and subordinate clause (German: ~~Nebensatz~~ or alternatively ~~Untergeordneter Teilsatz~~).

 Yet, a central thesis of this book is that there is a further subdivision for both main and subordinate clauses into three different kinds of clauses (see [@sec:intro-terminology]).
-First, a 'basic clause' is a clause with a single finite verb form in the *Präsens* or *Imperfekt*.
+First, a 'basic clause' is a clause with a single finite verb form in the *Präsens* or *Präteritum*.
 For German I propose the term ~~Basissatz~~, or, to be more precise, ~~Grundlegender Teilsatz~~.
 Second, an 'epithesis' is a clause alternant without role-remapping.
 For German I propose either the German neologism ~~Übersatz~~ or the Greek-inspired ~~Epithese~~, or, to be more precise, ~~Erweiterter Teilsatz~~.
 Finally, a diathesis is a clause with role-remapping.
 For German I propose the German neologism ~~Wechselsatz~~ or the Greek-inspired ~~Diathese~~, or, to be more precise, ~~Umgestellter Teilsatz~~.

 |    English Term    |        German Term         |    Short German Term     |
 | :----------------: | :------------------------: | :----------------------: |